SebastianManoli/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+## Sebastian
+For my visual I created geometric sphere where the edges increase and the detial of the sphere improves as the music plays.
+I also added directional lights to the sphere which gave it more life.
+I also created spotlights that move sporadically inside and around the sphere which I thought was really cool and added to the movement of the visual.
+For the background I made a grid and an iteration of lines pointing to every square in the grid covering the background of the screen.
+Finally I synced all the hues, colors and brightness' of all the different stroke edges in my visual to react differently with the amplitude of the music.

 # Instructions